-There are many different types of chilies used in Indian cuisine that are used fresh and dried.
-This a general description of chilies.
+There are many different types of chilis in Indian cuisine that are used fresh and dried.
+This a general description of chilis.

 Taste: Hot.
 Can have a fruity or sometimes smoky flavor.